 A bond offering five percent interest might look better than a “linker” paying one percent plus inflation.
 But if inflation rises by more than four percent a year, the index-linked bond will pay more.
 If the inflation rate slows or turns negative, then linked bonds do worse.

 Retirees buying a pension annuity may have an option to index-link the payments so their future income rises with inflation.
 However, as this tends to mean a lower starting income, it's not an easy decision.
 A standard annuity will pay a fixed amount, say €5,000 a year, and the purchasing power will decline over time.
 An index-linked payment might pay €3,000 a year but the amount increases in line with inflation.

 A pensioner has to decide whether the index-linked payments will catch up with the alternative.
 That will depend on how fast inflation rises and how long they live.
 Likewise, home insurance policies can index-link the value of the goods insured to the rate of inflation.

 Your index or mine?

-Much of investors’ decision making on index-linked investments will likely depend on which index the payouts are linked to.
-Most people understand that inflation is a general rise in prices of goods and service, with an eZonomics guide describing inflation in further detail.
+Choosing an index-linked investments will depend on which index the payouts are linked to.
+Most people understand that inflation is a general rise in prices of goods and services.
+But inflation can be measured in different ways.

-While the United States and most European countries use a consumer prices index, the United Kingdom also currently uses a retail prices index as a link for certain government bonds, pensions and benefits.
+While the United States and most European countries use a consumer price index, the United Kingdom also currently uses a retail price index for certain government bonds, pensions and benefits.
 As well as inflation, investments can be linked to stock market indices to ensure they match average gains in equity prices.

-These accounts increase your savings by the amounts by which the linked index rises.
-But if the equity index goes down, you may lose money.
-It can be important to study carefully the details of index-linked investments and the details of the particular index used to calculate returns.
+These accounts increase your savings by how much the linked index rises.
+If the equity index goes down, though, you may lose money.
+Study the details of any index-linked investments carefully, and the details of the particular index used to calculate returns.